MicrosoftDocs/patterns-practices/patterns-practices/guide/3-managing-dependencies-between-components-using-the-prism-library-5.0-for-wpf.md

     }
 ```

+> [!NOTE]
-**Note:** When using MEF as your container, it is recommended that you use attributes to register types.
+> When using MEF as your container, it is recommended that you use attributes to register types.

 ## Resolving